antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

 each has its cons:

 - Collecting from the host
-  - Process Ids and file system in the host don't match those in the containers
+  - Process Ids and file system in the host don't match those in the containers.
   - `perfcollect` cannot find container’s files under host paths (what is `/usr/share/dotnet/`?)
   - Some container operating systems (for example, CoreOS) don't support installing common packages/tools, for examples, `linux-tools` and `lttng` which are required by `perfcollect` tool.
-- Collecting from the container running the application
+- Collecting from the container running the application.
   - Installation of profiling tools bloat the container and increase the attack surface.
-  - Profiling affects the application performance in the same container (for example, its resource consumption is counted against quota)
+  - Profiling affects the application performance in the same container (for example, its resource consumption is counted against quota).
-  - `perf` tool needs capabilities to run from a container, which defeats the security feature of containers
+  - `perf` tool needs capabilities to run from a container, which defeats the security features of containers.
-- Collecting from another "sidecar" container running on the same host
+- Collecting from another "sidecar" container running on the same host.
-  - Possible environment mismatches between sidecar container and application container
+  - Possible environment mismatches between sidecar container and application container.

 Tim Gross published [a blog post on debugging python containers in production](http://blog.0x74696d.com/posts/debugging-python-containers-in-production/).